Let’s talk…

 Knowing Your Kids Well and Holding Daily Plans Loosely

-This is part three of the Strong Homes and Confident Learners series.
+Part Three of the Strong Homes and Confident Learners series

 So now you have long-term goals in mind, what comes next?
 The answer to that question is to know your children well.
 Become students of your students.